Community Capital Management

 • Taxable municipal bonds

-• U.S. Agency multifamily mortgage backed securities (MBS)
+• Multifamily Agency mortgage backed securities (MBS)

-• U.S. Agency single family MBS
+• Single family Agency MBS

 Within each sub-sector, bonds are assigned a fair market value (based largely on the bond's relative yield spread vis-à-vis similarly structured bonds of the same credit quality) and examined within the context of the entire portfolio, placing specific emphasis on duration, convexity, projected prepayment speeds and liquidity constraints.
 Interest rate risk is mitigated by constructing a portfolio duration with the goal of remaining within a 10% or 15% band vis-à-vis the benchmark.
 Credit risk is monitored by researching the bond issuer, the debtors representing the loans collateralizing the bond, the creditworthiness of the credit enhancing entity (when applicable) and any national and/or local economic factors affecting the issue.